The Marge Piercy Intensive Poetry Workshop

 Total cost of the workshop tuition is $750.
 If accepted, a non-refundable deposit is required against the full tuition but will be returned should the class be cancelled.
-Once accepted, on May 1, you will be asked to send 15 more poems to form the basis with your original five for your conference with Marge.
+Once accepted, on May 1, you will be asked to send 15 more poems to form the basis for your conference with Marge.
 At that time the remainder of the tuition is due.

 The class is open to serious female and male poets.
 If you’re interested in applying please send five poems–in one file, limit seven pages–to email@example.com.
 Please place Piercy Poetry Intensive in the subject line.
 (If possible, please format to MS-Word .doc or send all poems in the body of the e-mail.)
 Upon acceptance to the workshop, you’ll receive additional information and be asked for your deposit.